 According to Florida’s no-fault insurance law, anyone with auto insurance is covered by no-fault insurance.
 Your auto insurer will compensate you for your injuries regardless of who was at fault for an accident.

 However, any property damage that was caused should be covered by the at-fault party.
-If you have questions about Florida’s no-fault insurance law, you can contact an experienced Clearwater personal injury attorney.
+If you have questions about Florida’s no-fault insurance law, you should contact an experienced personal injury attorney.

 According to Florida’s no-fault insurance law, all motorists must have a minimum of $10,000 personal injury (PIP) insurance coverage, and $10,000 of property damage liability (PDL) insurance coverage.